 In this unit students investigate the times taken and the distance travelled in coming to school, using a spreadsheet to produce data displays and investigate distributions.
-This unit follows on from Travel to School I, which contains a basic introduction to using Excel.
+This unit follows on from Travel to School I.

 Specific Learning Outcomes